MartaBia/CV/README.md

 **Central London Community Healthcare NHS Trust**
 _Specialist Orthoptist_ - Oct.
 2020 to Nov.
 2022

-- Vision Screening Co-ordinator
-- Orthoptic assessment for paediatric patients.
+- Conducted thorough orthoptic assessments and provided specialized care for paediatric patients,  ensuring accurate diagnoses and effective treatment plans.
+- Successfully coordinated school vision screenings and conducted training for Health Care Assistants.

 **Royal Surrey NHS Foundation Trust**
 _Orthoptist_ - Nov.
 2017 to Sep.2020

-- Orthoptic assessment for paediatric and adult patients.
+- Conducted thorough orthoptic assessments for paediatric and adult patients.
-- Intravitreal injections
-- Extended roles
+- Provided specialised eye care for patients with Stroke and Neurological diseases.
+- Administered safe and effective intravitreal injections to treat a range of eye conditions,  improving vision and quality of life for patients.
+- Provided guidance and support to Orthoptist Students as a mentor.

 **Freelancer**
 _Orthoptist_ - Apr.
 2015 to Oct.
 2017

-- Orthoptic assessment for paediatric and adult patients.
+- Conducted thorough orthoptic assessments and provided specialized care for paediatric patients,  ensuring accurate diagnoses and effective treatment plans.

 ## Technical Skills 🛠️